tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 #### Semantic Markup

 Search engines appreciate clean markup that explicitly describes the purpose of on-page elements.
-Thanks to [HTML5 Initiative](https://www.drupal.org/community-initiatives/drupal-core/html5) for Drupal 8 development, we now have a number of great markup improvements right in Drupal core:
+Thanks to the [HTML5 Initiative](https://www.drupal.org/community-initiatives/drupal-core/html5) for Drupal 8 development, we now have a number of great markup improvements right in Drupal core:

 - HTML5 themes with new semantic elements in core templates